Asta (Black Clover): Popularity

 Asta had consistently ranked first in the yearly Japanese Black Clover popularity polls, placing first in the second poll with 3,064 votes and in the fourth poll with 4,296 votes.
-In the fifth poll, he placed second with 67,695 votes.
+In the fifth and sixth poll, he placed second with 67,695 votes and 22,535 votes respectively.
 Asta and Yami's fight with Dante was also listed as the sixth best anime fight from 2021 by Crunchyroll.
 From the album Trip at Knight, the song "Demon Time" by American rappers Trippie Redd and Ski Mask the Slump God references Asta.
+In 2020, an anime fan couple named their son after Asta.

 Critical response

 Early responses to Asta's character were mixed.
 In his review of Volume 1, Leroy Douresseaux of ComicBookBin stated Asta's "scrappy determination and his willingness to learn about new people, places, and things make him an attractive character.
 I think many readers can identify with Asta, who has nothing and comes from nothing, but does not accept his limitations."
 Anime News Network found Asta as an underdog archetype similarly based by Izuku Midoriya from My Hero Academia and Naruto Uzumaki from Naruto with his Japanese voice actor using a tone that comes across as annoying to the audience.
 His early portrayal also noted similarities with the narrative of One Piece and Fairy Tail due to having similar goals and that he has a tendency to yell several times.
 IGN also compared his story with Izuku Midoriya and wanted the narrative to be more unique as a result.
 He also found Kajiwara's performance as annoying based on his tendency to yell.
 Another reviewer from the same site also felt that was the Japanese actor was so unbearable that the English portrayal of the character by Dallas Reid being more tolerable as a result.